JojOatXGME/MC-QueryServer/README.md

 MC-QueryServer
 ==============

-A simple Minecraft plugin to
+A Bukkit plug-in to host a simple query server.
+This can be used to use some basic commands and for commands which are provided from other plug-ins.